Securing your Business over the Christmas Period

-We’ve put together a few top tips to help you protect your business and prevent any un-wanted disasters occurring before you return in the New Year.
+We’ve put together a few top tips to help you protect your business and prevent any unwanted disasters occurring before you return in the New Year.

-Shred it.
 Ensure any documents that are not needed in the New Year, containing confidential information are safely disposed of.
 Place all your legal, financial, HR and other sensitive documents in a locked filing cabinet.

-If you run a business, Christmas is about taking that well earned break.
+If you run a business, Christmas is about taking that well-earned break.
 The last thing you want to do is organise an insurance claim in January which could have been avoided with the right plans in place.